Supreme Court hanging up phone, back to in-person arguments

 WASHINGTON (AP) — The justices are putting the “court” back in Supreme Court.

-The high court announced Wednesday that the justices plan to return to their majestic, marble courtroom for arguments beginning in October, nearly 19 months after the in-person sessions were halted because of the coronavirus pandemic.

-The court said that oral arguments scheduled for October, November and December will be in person but that “Out of concern for the health and safety of the public and Supreme Court employees, the Courtroom sessions will not be open to the public.”
+The justices had been hearing cases by phone during the pandemic but are currently on their summer break.
+The court said that oral arguments scheduled for October, November and December will be in the courtroom but that: “Out of concern for the health and safety of the public and Supreme Court employees, the Courtroom sessions will not be open to the public.”

+“The Court will continue to closely monitor public health guidance in determining plans,” the announcement said.

-The court said that while lawyers will no longer argue by telephone, the public will continue to be able to hear the sessions live.
+The court said that while lawyers will no longer argue by telephone, the public will continue to be able to hear the arguments live.
+Only the justices, essential court personnel, lawyers in the cases being argued and journalists who cover the court full-time will be allowed in the courtroom.

+When the justices last sat together on the bench at their neoclassical building across the street from the U.S. Capitol on March 9, 2020, Justice Ruth Bader Ginsburg was the court’s most senior liberal and conservatives held a narrow 5-4 majority.
+But Ginsburg died in September 2020, and her replacement by conservative Amy Coney Barrett in the final days of the Trump administration has given conservatives a significant 6-3 majority.

+Because of the pandemic, Barrett has yet to be part of a traditional courtroom argument, with the justices asking questions of lawyers in rapid succession, jockeying for an opening to ask what’s on their minds.
+The arguments the court heard by telephone were more predictable and polite, with the justices taking turns asking questions, one by one, in order of seniority.
+That often meant the arguments went longer than their scheduled hour.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.